 We have had significant success in helping people cope better and live with their condition.

 People have found that there has been an improvement in their balance, coordination, ability to walk and fitness.
 We may be able to help you reduce pain caused through stiffness and contractures.
 If you are less mobile we can help you to stand with assistance and help you to develop better, more efficient ways of moving.

 I don’t have M.S but feel I need exercise, who do you accept?

 We are open to anyone with a neurological problem for assessment.
 If we do not feel we can offer you any help, then we will let you know after the assessment is complete.
 We will accept anyone with a neurological condition where their balance or mobility is affected, including those with MS, people who have suffered from a stroke, those who have Parkinson’s disease, mild dementia, and frequent fallers for any suspected neurological cause.

 How long does a session last and what does it involve?

 Sessions last for approximately 50 minutes and include exercises in sitting and standing (holding onto a rail if you wish) working on your balance, suppleness, strength and fitness.

 Treatment may include specifically graded stretches and/or exercises for particular groups of muscles that have become too weak or too tight.
 Posture correction, gait re-education, strengthening exercises and assisted standing.
 These are very specific treatments tailored to the persons’ individual needs.
 Some of these techniques may be taught to carers to continue at home.

-We have various equipment that we use to facilitate both group and 1:1 exercises, including specialist plinths, gym balls, wobble cushions, parallel bars, steps, an active/passive bicycle (this will allow even someone without any ability to move their legs or arms to exercise on a bike – the arm attachment allows arm exercises), a standing frame and a tilt table.
+We have various equipment that we use to facilitate exercises, including specialist plinths, gym balls, wobble cushions, parallel bars, steps, an active/passive bicycle (this will allow even someone without any ability to move their legs or arms to exercise on a bike – the arm attachment allows arm exercises) and a tilt table.